omererakman/company-support-chatbot/README.md

 ### Response Format

-The system returns structured JSON responses with the following format.
-Note that some fields are optional and may not appear in all responses (e.g., `evaluation` only appears when evaluation is enabled, `_safety` only when safety checks are enabled).
+The system returns structured JSON responses.
+Some fields are optional (e.g., `evaluation` only when evaluation is enabled, `_safety` only when safety checks are enabled).

 **Single Intent Response:**
 ```json